 On top of this, the service includes, at the Enterprise level, a FedRamp authorized program, while all paid plans benefit from HIPAA and BAA compliance and TLS (Transport Layer Security) 1.2 support.

 Cisco’s main competitor in the video conferencing space is Zoom.
-Although Zoom is probably better known, both platforms offer a similar service, but Cisco Webex is a little more affordable.
+Although Zoom is probably better known, both platforms offer a similar service at a fairly comparable cost.
 Zoom is more straightforward to operate, but Cisco Webex has more interesting in-call features.

 Microsoft Teams is another key competitor.
 Microsoft Teams does include more security features, such as the EU’s Model Clause compliance, although Cisco Webex is sufficient in this sphere.
 Microsoft Teams is also more affordable; however, Cisco Webex has many more integrations, over 2,000 compared to around 250 for Teams.